michhar/navigating-ml/docs/level1/level1_practice.md

 1. Download the [fruit dataset](http://www.vicos.si/Downloads/FIDS30) and build a fruit image classifier with [https://customvision.ai/](https://customvision.ai/).

+## First Custom ML

+### Image Classification

+Create a Python program to classify images from Fashion MNIST Dataset (get [here](https://www.kaggle.com/zalando-research/fashionmnist/data)) leveraging code samples from the Python Data Science Handbook - [Ref](https://jakevdp.github.io/PythonDataScienceHandbook/05.02-introducing-scikit-learn.html#Application:-Exploring-Hand-written-Digits).
+Do this in a Jupyter notebook (any service or locally) - recall you learned about this tool the Getting Started and Level 1 Preparation sections.
+It might help to examine the existing data format for `sklearn.datasets.load_digits` so that you can convert into that format to utilize the algorithms in `sklearn` (scikit-learn).
+Refer to Chapter 2 and 3 of this Handbook for information on data manipulation in Python if not already familiar.

+### Object Detection

+Create a Python program to detect cats in 2D images by leveraging code samples from the Python Data Science Handbook - [Ref](https://jakevdp.github.io/PythonDataScienceHandbook/05.14-image-features.html).
+Do this in a Jupyter notebook (any service or locally) - recall you learned about this tool the Getting Started and Level 1 Preparation sections.
+It might help to examine the existing data format for `sklearn.datasets.fetch_lfw_people` so that you can convert into that format to utilize the algorithms in `sklearn` (scikit-learn) to create this detector.
+Refer to Chapter 2 and 3 of this Handbook for information on data manipulation in Python if not already familiar.

 ## Basic Neural Nets

 The purpose of the Basic Neural Nets exercises are to familiarize you with how a simple neuron works and then set of a few neurons - all from the ground-up - this knowledge will serve you well.
 It will really get to the core of neural nets and give you a perfect "from scratch" introduction (the code template already exists around the infamous iris dataset, you'll just make it work with some fashionable images).
 If we want to get to know deep neural nets, why not dive in deep to start!